-In the wealthiest country on earth most Americans are poor.
+In the wealthiest country on earth, most Americans are poor.

 What does it take to become a wealthy person?
 Getting into that top one percent may be difficult but moving up wealth ladder takes a whole lot less than you might think.

 Poor may be easier to define than wealthy.
 The poor can’t afford much of anything.
 By most economic measures the majority of Americans are poor.
-I will emphasis Americans in this post because most of the rest of the world thinks of us as wealthy, we know better.
+I will emphasize Americans in this post because most of the rest of the world thinks of us as wealthy, we know better.

-Two thirds of all Americans live paycheck to pay check.
+Two-thirds of all Americans live paycheck to paycheck.

 Most of us are one paycheck away from homelessness.
 The only thing saving a lot of us is the slow speed of eviction and foreclosure.

 Absolutely having an income is important.
-We will return again latter to the theme of the connection between having a job, any job, and having hope and good mental health.
+We will return again later to the theme of the connection between having a job, any job, and having hope and good mental health.
 But once you have that income coming in, what will it take to start moving up into the ranks of the “wealthy.”
 Probably way less than you think.